November 23, 2022

-That is how to maximize connections in a post-COVID world.
+That is how social impact organizations can maximize connections in a post-COVID world.
 We have fewer opportunities.
 We are wearing a million hats.
 When we do get those opportunities to connect, to understand and to remember the value of those connections, make sure that you’re coming to them with a curious, open mind, that you’re sharing what you learn, and you’re continuing the conversation beyond the networking event.

 KidGlov is a boutique, full-service, advertising, branding and content marketing agency and certified B Corp, with offices in Omaha and Lincoln, Nebraska, specializing in nonprofit marketing, healthcare marketing, financial marketing, social impact marketing, and purpose-driven businesses.